bnoordhuis/node-heapdump/README.md

 Open [Google Chrome](https://www.google.com/intl/en/chrome/browser/) and press F12 to open the developer toolbar.

-Go to the `Profiles` tab, right-click in the tab pane and select `Load profile...`.
+Go to the `Memory` tab, right-click in the tab pane and select `Load profile...`.

 Select the dump file and click `Open`.
 You can now inspect the heap snapshot